Payments company Square makes Ireland its first eurozone launch

 Square is well known in the United States for helping small merchants and self-employed professionals complete credit card transactions without a cash register or expensive software.

-The launch comes more than four years after Square made Britain its foothold in Europe where it faces stiff competition from well-established companies such as U.K.’s SumUp and Zettle, which is owned by PayPal.
+The launch comes more than four years after Square made Britain its foothold in Europe where it faces stiff competition from well-established companies such as U.K.'s SumUp and Zettle, which is owned by PayPal (PYPL.O).

 Square is also available in Canada, Japan and Australia, its largest foreign market.
 Alyssa Henry, the company's global head of business, said Square would launch in more European countries: "We think there is large opportunity across Europe."